 Pack 862 is a Cub Scout pack in Dallas’s White Rock area.
-It is chartered by the Hexter Elementary PTA.
-I’ve been involved with it for seven years as a volunteer and, before that, six years as its Unit Commissioner.
+It is chartered by Central Lutheran Church.
+I’ve been involved with it for eight years as a volunteer and, before that, six years as its Unit Commissioner.
 This article’s origin is an exploration of Pack 862’s history.

 Pack 568 was at Hexter Elementary, starting in the mid-1950s.
 Some accounts show this to be a large pack with several dens.
 It appears to have disbanded in the 1970s.